offbit/Moon/_posts/2016-06-22-how-to-read.md

 ### CNN Sentence Encoder

 An alternative sentence encoder is one that only uses convolutions and fully connected layers to encode a sentence.
-The following code composes a network with 2 streams of 3 convolutional layers that operate on different lengths, after that a temporal max pooling is performed and the 2 streams are concatenated to create a merged vector.
-The idea behind temporal maxpooling is to identify those *features* that give a strong sentiment, that could correspond to words like *bad*, *excellent*, *dislike* etc. A temporal max pooling hypothetically will strongly activate some neurons in the sequence, but we do not care about the position of these 'words', we are just looking for high responses.
+The following code composes a network with 2 streams of 3 convolutional layers that operate on different convolutional lengths, after that a temporal max pooling is performed and the 2 streams are concatenated to create a merged vector.
+The idea behind temporal maxpooling is to identify those *features* that give a strong sentiment, that could correspond to words like *bad*, *excellent*, *dislike* etc. A temporal max pooling hypothetically will strongly activate some neurons in the sequence, but we do not care about the position of these *'words'*, we are only looking for high responses of certain patterns.

 The following code creates the 2 stream cnn network:
 {% highlight python %}